RobGood/JN/README.md

 # JN

-Jupyter Notebook work
+Jupyter Notebook workblog

-this is a place for my notebooks in progress
+this is a place for my sketches, notes, posts, etc.     works in progress